PGHarrison05/energy-data-scripts/README.md

-# Ross-Scripts
+# Energy Data Automation

-A set of scripts for ross energy scope of work report automation
+A set of scripts for energy audit scope of work report

 ## Running Main Script